Flexible Spending Account (FSA)

 There is no amount that will be right for everyone.
 FSA elections vary greatly, depending on the individual participant and his or her particular situation.
 You should make your election by carefully examining your expected out of pocket health care expenses for the upcoming year.

 No, you can use the Dependent Care FSA to cover expenses for anyone who watches your children while you and your spouse are working.
 It can even be a family member, as long as that person is not your tax dependent.
-The only rules that apply are that you must provide the Social Security number or Tax ID of your daycare provider, and that person must claim the income.
+The only rules that apply are that you must provide the Social Security number or Tax ID of your daycare provider, and that person must claim the income, a fee may apply.

 No, the regulations state that care must be rendered so that both you and your spouse can be gainfully employed, look for gainful employment or attend school.